 Lilt has heavily invested in R&D to automate as much manual work as possible across the entire localization value chain.
-The Lilt Platform increases content throughput and reduces the possibility of human error, supported by Lilt's innovative AI technology that enables translators to work 3-5x faster with no loss in quality.
+The Lilt Contextual AI Engine increases content throughput and reduces the possibility of human error, supported by Lilt's innovative contextual AI technology that enables translators to work 3-5x faster with no loss in quality.

 "After completing our initial proof of concept in Q3 2019, we ramped up quickly, and the results speak for themselves.
 In Q1 2020, for one of our largest internal stakeholders, we processed a 2x increase in volume compared to Q1 2019 while keeping our translation costs flat, which is equivalent to a 50% improvement year over year.
 And while I’m very pleased with such immediate results, I’m more focused about what we can achieve in the longer term as we continue to work with Lilt to leverage AI and automation to further improve our localization processes," added Dufresne de Virel.

 Lilt’s potential to leverage AI and automation to reduce costs at every stage in the localization value chain is exciting to us.

 Higher quality with contextual AI

 "[Contextual AI] is the future of translation, as it delivers for most languages an amazing level of fluency and accuracy.
 Adaptive NMT allows us to address the challenges and limitations of post editing.
 Each one improves on its predecessor, and our stakeholders are asking us to deploy such solutions at scale," said Dufresne de Virel.